mariana-stefani/portfolio/README.md

 *“When I’m looking for a new employee it’s important to be able to see the developers code and what skills he or she have already learned.
 When looking through a portfolio I expect the skills section to be easily readable and to clearly show how much of each skill the developer knows approximately.
 I also expect a link to the developer’s GitHub repository, so I can go read the developer’s code.”*

 #### **Site Owner Goals:**
-As a admin user I expect/want/need:
+As an admin user I expect/want/need:
 * To be able to log in on a hidden page when using “/admin” at the end of the index URL.
 * To be able to create and update a skillset and/or a project through a form to MongoDB.
 * To be able to delete a skillset and/or a project from MongoDB.